How to Get Into Chicago Booth School of Business

 The unofficial slogan of the University of Chicago Booth School of Business, “Challenge Everything,” permeates student life, both in and out of the classroom.
 Much more than a simple “finance school,” Booth has recently strengthened its focus on marketing and entrepreneurship.
 But at its core, the school’s culture centers on rigorous thought and data-driven thinking.
 As you think about your fit for Booth, consider these things: Would your peers describe you as intellectually curious?
 Are you willing to challenge the status quo?
 Do you seek opportunities to give back whenever you can?
 Do you have a passion for leadership?
 Do new problems excite you as much as the opportunity to solve them?
 If your answer to these questions is “yes,” Booth may be the place for you!

 “The Chicago Approach” is Booth’s educational philosophy, which is rooted in inquiry and curiosity.
 Booth has a high regard for opinions and facts that are substantiated by rigorous thought and data, and the school seeks students who are humble and enthusiastic about academics.
 Because Booth values analytical thinkers who are passionate about innovation, the school offers its LEAD program—an experiential course that begins at orientation and runs through the first quarter of studies.
 Incoming students work on their communication styles and team-building skills via hands-on exercises led by second-year students, and participants exit the program as better leaders.
 Given that innovation is at the heart of the school, the Polsky Center for Entrepreneurship and Innovation is one of Booth’s most notable and active centers, offering such resources as mentorship, the Fabrication Lab, the Polsky Exchange startup hub, and the annual New Venture Challenge.
-Twenty-two students (3.8%) from the Class of 2021 started their own ventures after graduation.
+Twenty-six students (4.1%) from the Class of 2023 started their own ventures after graduation.

 Beyond the classroom, Boothies can join any of the 80+ clubs on campus, which range from special interest, sports, and social themes to professional groups and cultural/regional clubs.
 There’s even a club that offers support, information, and activities to students’ significant others.
 In addition, the school’s central location in Chicago provides Boothies with access to world-class culture, sports, and dining right outside campus.
 The campus culture is strong, and Boothies look out for each other.
 “The ‘pay it forward’ culture was very real and far exceeded my expectations,” a Booth student and former Stratus client told us.
 “People were shockingly helpful and continue to be helpful.
 I have approximately ten Booth alums on my team at work; I love working with them and get a lot of support and mentorship,” they said.